Skip to main content

 Your daily habits are in constant dialogue with your endocrine system, shaping your energy, mood, and metabolic vitality.

 Sleep is the period during which your body performs critical maintenance and hormonal regulation.
 During deep sleep, your body releases growth hormone, which aids in cellular repair and metabolism.
 Sleep also plays a vital role in regulating cortisol rhythms.
-A healthy sleep cycle is characterized by low at night, which rise in the morning to promote wakefulness.
+A healthy sleep cycle is characterized by low cortisol levels at night, which rise in the morning to promote wakefulness.

 Disrupted sleep can alter this pattern, contributing to metabolic dysfunction and weight gain.
 Prioritizing seven to nine hours of uninterrupted sleep each night is a non-negotiable aspect of hormonal health.